$M$-QR decomposition and hyperpower iterative methods for computing outer inverses of tensors: Hyperpower iteration method

 \section{Hyperpower iteration method}

-In this section, we develop the hyperpower iteration method \cite{hyper-1,hyper-2} for computing outer inverses of third-order tensors in the framework of $M$-product.
+In this section, we develop the hyperpower iteration method \cite{hyper-1,hyper-2} for computing outer inverses of third-order tensors in the framework of $M$-product with a specific emphasis on minimizing tensor product operations per iteration cycle.
+Following the matrix-based hyperpower method \cite{ma2022}, our proposed iteration method achieves superior computational efficiency.
+We provide a rigorous mathematical analysis that establishes the theoretical convergence properties of this high-order method, including detailed proofs of its asymptotic behavior and error bounds.
+Extensive numerical experiments show the efficiency of our algorithm, which significantly improves the performance, particularly for large-scale, sparse multilinear systems.
+The results confirm that our method maintains numerical stability while substantially reducing computational complexity, making it particularly suitable for image-deblurring applications.
 The standard form of the $p(\geq 2)$-th order hyperpower iteration (HPI$p$) is

 where $\mc{R}_{j}=\mc{I}-\mc{A}\m\mc{Z}_{j},$ $j\in\{0,1,2,\ldots\}$.
 Note that the iterative method \eqref{eq:itrhpip} requires $p$ number of tensor tensor products (TTP) per cycle.
-So the potential of HPI$p$ methods depends on the {\it Informational Efficiency Index} (IEI) \cite{traub1964} and the {\it Computational Efficiency Index} (CEI) \cite{traub1964}.
-If $p$ is the order of convergence and $n$ is the number of TTP, then the {\it Informational Efficiency Index} (IEI) and the {\it Computational Efficiency Index} (CEI) are calculated as follows.
+So the potential of HPI$p$ methods depends on the IEI \cite{traub1964} and the CEI \cite{traub1964}.
+If $p$ is the order of convergence and $n$ is the number of TTP, then the IEI and the CEI are calculated as follows.
 Consider the $19^{\rm th}$-order by setting $p=19$ in \eqref{eq:itrhpip} that is,

-We denote this scheme as $M$-HPI19, which requires $19$ TTP at each iteration step of the scheme, and hence the computational cost becomes high.
+We denote this scheme as $M$-HPI19, which requires $19$ TTP at each iteration step of the scheme, and hence, the computational cost becomes high.
 Our target is to rewrite \eqref{eq:19hpi} such that the number of TTP decreases while the order of convergence remains unaltered.
 Keeping this in mind, we can factorize \eqref{eq:19hpi} as

 where $\Lambda_{j}=\mc{I}+\mc{R}_{j}^{2}+\mc{R}_{j}^{4}+\mc{R}_{j}^{6}+\mc{R}_{j}^{8}+\mc{R}_{j}^{10}+\mc{R}_{j}^{12}+\mc{R}_{j}^{14}+\mc{R}_{j}^{16}$.
-Compared to the HPI method \eqref{eq:19hpi}, the factorized form \eqref{eq:19hpife} will have the same order of convergence while the number of TTP is less.
+Compared to the HPI method \eqref{eq:19hpi}, the factorized form \eqref{eq:19hpife} will have the same order of convergence, while the number of TTP is less.
 Further, we can simplify \eqref{eq:19hpife} by factoring $\Lambda_{j}$ in a recursive manner, which is described below. \begin{itemize} \item[Step I:] Rewrite the degree $16$ expression $\Lambda_{j}$ as product of two $8$ degree expressions as

 Comparing the coefficients of the equal powers of $\mc{R}_{j}$ on both sides, we obtain the following nonlinear system equations:

 Assuming $\alpha_{3}=\beta_{3}=\frac{1}{2}$ and then solving \eqref{eq:svn}, we get